masa-finance/masa-oracle/docs/ai-protocol-node/data-catalog.md

 title: Data Catalog
 ---

-## Decentralized AI Data Oracle - Data Product Catalog
+## Decentralized AI Data Protocol - Data Product Catalog

-Our Decentralized AI Data Oracle offers a comprehensive suite of high-quality data products to fuel your AI agents and fine-tune large language models for optimal performance and insights.
+Our Decentralized AI Data Protocol offers a comprehensive suite of high-quality data products to fuel your AI agents and fine-tune large language models for optimal performance and insights.
 Each of our data scrapers is carefully crafted to extract valuable information from a wide range of sources, empowering you with the data needed to drive innovation and excellence in your AI applications.

 ## Live